PeterWANGHK/DASE7505_student/README.md

 - Names (Family Name, First Name)
 - UID

-report the following:
-- How PID is capable of controlling robotic systems?
-Prepare a simple review with academic references (don’t be too long, and don’t generate review directly by GenAI with fake references).
-- Your updated codes with explanations (i.e., how the parameters change the performance accordingly?)

 ## There are no minimum page limit or format requirements, but a more professional report could contribute to a higher mark for this lab exercise.
 ## Deadline: check the announcements in HKU Moodle.